CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 3. Add a unique MLAG ID (clag-id) to each bond.

    You must specify a unique MLAG ID (clag-id) for every dual-connected bond on each peer switch so that switches know which links are dual-connected or are connected to the same host or switch.
 The value must be between 1 and 65535 and must be the same on both peer switches.
+A value of 0 disables MLAG on the bond.

    The example commands below add an MLAG ID of 1 to bond1 and 2 to bond2: